planetbeing/xpwn/README.markdown

 -nowipe disables Apple's wiping of the NAND (user data), before proceeding with the restore.
 This allows the restore to happen much, much more quickly.

+-nobbupdate tells the restore ramdisk not to attempt to upgrade your baseband.

 -unlock, -use39, -use46, -cleanup, -3, and -4 are valid only if you merge the BootNeuter package.
 These provide instructions to BootNeuter (which provides